eddie-energy/architecture/arc42/05-building-block-view/index.md

 #### Regional Connector - Austria

 The internal structure of the Regional Connector - Austria is shown below.
+An implementation model for this component is provided [here](./data-models/data-model-regional-connector-austria/data-model-regional-connector-austria.md).

 <div align="center">
 <img src="./figures/component-diagram-level-4-reg-con-AT.png" width="750">